KPLC: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KPLC shut down its analog signal, over VHF channel 7, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KPLC shut down its analog signal, over VHF channel 7, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition VHF channel 8 to channel 7 for post-transition operations.

 Translators

-In 2021, KPLC launched two UHF translators, K36QM in Iowa and K32PB in western Calcasieu Parish between Starks and Vinton to help strengthen its signal along Interstate 10 and Lake Charles' southwestern suburbs.
+In 2021, KPLC launched two UHF translators, K36QM (now KNGC-LD) in Iowa and K32PB (now KGCH-LD) in western Calcasieu Parish between Starks and Vinton to help strengthen its signal along Interstate 10 and Lake Charles' southwestern suburbs and into Lafayette to the east (with KNGC-LD's signal covering that city).
+KGCH-LD and KNGC-LD's main channels serve as affiliates of Gray Media's Gulf Coast Sports & Entertainment Network.